News · Cataract pathways · Updated May 2026

 The NHS is the medically equivalent default route.
 NHS routine cataract surgical outcomes (best-corrected distance acuity 6/12 or better at 6–8 weeks) are over 95%, the operation and IOL platform are the same, and the safety standards are identical.
 The private route adds:

-• Timing — Surgery within 1–2 weeks vs typical NHS RTT wait of 8–26 weeks routine.
+• Timing — surgery within 1–2 weeks vs typical NHS RTT wait of 8–26 weeks routine.

-• IOL choice — Premium toric, EDOF and trifocal IOLs are not standardly funded on the NHS.
+• IOL choice — premium toric, EDOF and trifocal IOLs are not standardly funded on the NHS.

-• Consultant continuity — The same named consultant ophthalmologist for assessment, biometry, surgery and follow-up.
+• Consultant continuity — the same named consultant ophthalmologist for assessment, biometry, surgery and follow-up.

-• Convenience — Evening and weekend appointments at most major UK private centres; structured 6–8-week refraction-led follow-up.
+• Convenience — evening and weekend appointments at most major UK private centres; structured 6–8-week refraction-led follow-up.

 Read more: NHS cataract surgery waiting times · Can my optician refer me for private cataract surgery? · When to see a private ophthalmologist instead of NHS.